dandraka/Zoro/docs/Dandraka.Zoro.Processor/MaskConfig/ConnectionType.md

 # MaskConfig.ConnectionType field

 The type of DB connection to instantiate, used when either `DataSource` is Database or when `DataDestination` is Database.
 This needs to be available to the DbProviderFactories class, which reads from the System.Data section of Machine.Config.
-Examples: System.Data.Odbc, System.Data.OleDb, System.Data.SQLite, System.Data.OracleClient, System.Data.SqlClient.
+Examples: System.Data.Odbc, System.Data.OleDb, System.Data.SQLite, System.Data.OracleClient, Microsoft.Data.SqlClient.
 See also https://downloads.teradata.com/blog/netfx/2010/12/dbproviderfactories-demystified for more info.

 ```csharp
 public string ConnectionType;